madetech/learn/guides/01-Command-Line/README.md

 ## Prerequisite Practice

-This tutorial assumes you have already worked through the `Setup Tutorial`.
+This tutorial assumes you have already worked through the [Setup Tutorial](/guides/00-Setup/README.md).

 If you haven't, work through sections 1 and 2 in [Learn Enough Command Line to be Dangerous](https://www.learnenough.com/command-line-tutorial)